awehook/react-mindmap/README.md

-This is a web mindmap app using [blink-mind](https://github.com/awehook/blink-mind) library.
+This is a online mindmap app using [blink-mind](https://github.com/awehook/blink-mind) library.

 ### Online Demo